 Expressive Arts forms a big part of school life.
-This has been acknowledged in our renewal of the Artsmark Gold Award in 2012 and currently.
+This has been acknowledged in our renewal of the Artsmark Gold Award in 2012 and currently in 2019.
 Our teachers ensure that there are always plenty of opportunities for our children.

+At present we have a KS2 after-school choir, a Drama Club and a lunchtime school orchestra.
 Every child is involved in a large production each year using our school stage.

 Teachers' planning, preparation and assessment time (PPA) has been used to increase the opportunities for Expressive Arts teaching.
-All children in KS2 are involved in weekly music and drama lessons.
-These sessions combines the music curriculum with drama activities.
-All children are taught to play a musical instrument.
+All children in KS2 are involved in a half-termly rotation of singing, drama and recorder in years 3 and 4.
+This gives them an excellent grounding for the 'sound start project' in year 5 in which all the children are allocated a woodwind, brass or percussion instrument and taught how to play in a wind band over the year.
+Many children continue to learn their instruments in year 6.